 Recipe's management believes the opportunity exists to expand and refresh Recipe's restaurant network in Canada.
-During the year ended December 29, 2019, before acquisitions, Recipe completed 48 gross new openings as compared to 61 gross new openings in 2018.
+During the year ended December 27, 2020, Recipe completed 31 new openings as compared to 48 new openings in 2019.

-During the year ended December 29, 2019, Recipe closed 59 restaurants compared to 56 closures in 2018.
+During the year ended December 27, 2020, Recipe closed 64 restaurants compared to 59 closures in 2019.
 Included in the closures were many underperforming locations where the closure will benefit the overall system performance and Recipe's profitability going forward.
-Closures also included locations that no longer fit the long term strategy of certain brands.
+Closures also included locations that no longer fit the long-term strategy of certain brands, as well as some locations disproportionately impacted by the COVID-19 pandemic.
 Management will continue to review its portfolio of restaurants and will opportunistically close underperforming or non-strategic locations that will benefit the Company long term.